weenhanceit/relationships/notes.md

 # Routes
 * Always use shallow routes.
 * Shallow routes inside shallow routes will generate what you expect.
+* There is an almost undocumented requirement for the `form_with` call that I need to write up here.

 # Same Types in Different Models
 E.g. Phone numbers or postal codes.